What is a Home Warranty and Do You Need It?

 The home warranty was put in place to protect items that were originally in working order at the time the house was purchased.

-Since coverage varies differently depending on the home warranty company, it is important to read the warranty contract very closely to ensure that you understand what is being covered, what your limits are, and if anything is not included in the warranty.
+Since coverage varies depending on the home warranty company, it is important to read the warranty contract very closely to ensure that you understand what is being covered, your limits, and if anything is not included in the warranty.

 What Does a Home Warranty Cover?